Atlys

 • Salary slips for last 3–6 months

-• Form 16 / Income Tax Returns for last 2 financial years
+• Tax filings for last 2 financial years

-• Investment statements (FDs, mutual funds, equity holdings)
+• Investment statements (fixed deposits, mutual funds, equity holdings)

 • Documented source for any large deposits